 “German companies have once again demonstrated their ability to bring valuable technical expertise and technology to meet Africa’s growing and complex energy needs,” declared Sebastian Wagner, founder at the Germany-Africa Business Forum (GABF).
-“More importantly, this project was realized in cooperation with German SMEs, showing the increasing number of private German companies able to work in collaboration with African entities on key energy project.
-Germany has developed a strong expertise in gas, power and renewables, which have all become central to the African energy agenda.
+“More importantly, this project was realized in cooperation with German SMEs, showing the increasing number of private German companies able to work in collaboration with African entities on a key energy projects.
+Germany has developed strong expertise in gas, power, and renewables, which have all become central to the African energy agenda.

 “Last month and in order to support the growing energy cooperation between Germany and Africa, the GABF launched a multi-million Euro funding commitment to investing in German energy startups that focus on Africa.
 The funding commitment, which pledges funds to German startups with exposure to African energy projects, is the first such intra-regional initiative.
 It goes in line with Germany’s renewed focus on Africa, with the Federal Ministry for Economic Cooperation and Development (BMZ) providing new stimulus to cooperation with the continent through the Marshall Plan with Africa.